yegor256/sibit/README.md

 sibit = Sibit.new(api: Sibit::Btc.new)
 ```

 You may also use a combination of APIs.
-This may be very useful since
+This may be very useful since some APIs are not reliable
-some APIs are not reliable and others don't have all the features required.
+  and others don't have all the features required.
-You can provide an array of objects and they
+You can provide an array of objects and they are used one by one,
-will be used one by one, until a successful response is obtained:
+  until a successful response is obtained:

 ```ruby
 require 'sibit'